 - receiving all financial residuals (college/school-level only) associated with Research Funds if the PI (Co-I) departs from the institution, recognizing compliance with the Funder’s terms and conditions related to the funding

-1.3 Research Services and Ethics Office, Office of the Vice-President Research, is responsible for:
+1.3 Research Acceleration and Strategic Initiatives (RASI) and Research Excellence and Innovation (REI), Office of the Vice-President Research, are responsible for:

-- liaising with Funders and point of contact for Tri-Agency and CFI;
+- liaising with Funders and point of contact for Tri-Agency and CFI (RASI only);

 - negotiating and processing of Research Agreements, in consultation with the PI, the Funder and the University;